NoWhere-2-Go/GeoMapper/README.md

 currently has a strange issue where when user submits their .csv file the website prints "str not callable" I'm no python wizard but based on the current state I don't see what could generate the issue.

-Yes I know my frontend skills aren't great.
+Yes I know my frontend skills aren't great, don't roast me.